 I could go on and on, but i’ll leave my rambling at that and let the photos below do the rest of the talking.

 If you’re worried, confused, unsure of what to do with your 2021 wedding, don’t be afraid to consider scaling it down and planning something spectacular in your own back yard this summer.

 Brides Dress: novellebridal.com

-Sara of Jane Rose photography is a motherhood, maternity, and newborn photographer based in Edmonton, Alberta, Canada.
+Sara of Jane Rose photography is a motherhood, maternity, newborn and family photographer based in Edmonton, Alberta, Canada.
 She also services St. Albert and surrounding areas.
 Sara documents motherhood in an authentic and artistic way.
 Her photography style is intimate, romantic, soulful, and vivid.